ietf-wg-alto/draft-ietf-alto-path-vector/others.md

-For availability of ALTO service, an ALTO server should be cognizant that using Path Vector extension might have a new risk: frequent requesting for Path Vectors might conduct intolerable increment of the server-side computation and storage, which can break the ALTO server.
+For availability of ALTO service, an ALTO server should be cognizant that using Path Vector extension might have a new risk: frequent requesting for Path Vectors might consume intolerable amounts of the server-side computation and storage, which can break the ALTO server.
 For example, if an ALTO server implementation dynamically computes the Path Vectors for each requests, the service providing Path Vectors may become an entry point for denial-of-service